Sauna Heater Guide: How to Choose the Right Sauna Heater for Your Home

 Mistake 5: Forgetting the Full Installation

-The heater must fit the room, but it also must fit the installation.
-Wall-mounted heaters, floor-standing heaters, pillar heaters, and wood-burning stoves all have different space, clearance, wiring, and service needs.
+The heater must fit the room and the installation.
+Wall-mounted heaters, floor-standing heaters, pillar heaters, and wood-burning stoves all have different clearance, wiring, control, ventilation, service, and placement requirements.

-Once you know the right size and heater type, compare the features that affect daily use.
+Once you know the correct size and heater type, compare the features that affect daily use and long-term service.

 Stone Capacity